Skip to content

 Note

-Figure 3 depicts a 2-year reporting period starting from June 12, 2021.
-The initial purchase of share-1 for 155 EUR occurred outside of this reporting period.
-However, by June 12, the market value of share-1 had increased to 177.94 EUR, which represents the MVB of the portfolio for the first holding period.
+We will use a 2-year reporting period starting from June 12, 2021 in the following examples.
+Since the initial purchase of share-1 for 155 EUR occurred outside of this reporting period, there are only two cash flows that impact the performance.
+By June 12, the market value of share-1 (MVB) was increased to 177.94 EUR; see the first chart in Figure 2.

 Figure 3.
 Portfolio from demo-portfolio-3.xml (2 years reporting period).